 Windsor First Aid offers the largest variety of certification programs for CPR and first aid for very affordable rates.
-Classes are held throughout the week, evenings and weekends included for more popular classes.
+Classes are held throughout the week, with evenings and weekends included for more popular classes.
 Because all the classes are taught by St Mark James certified instructors, you are sure to get the best training possible.
-Visit the Windsor First Aid for a complete list of available classes and enrol today!
+Visit the Windsor First Aid for a complete list of available classes and enroll today!

 You can send an e-mail to the Windsor First Aid staff with the information below.
 They will be happy to assist you with whatever inquiry you may have.

 - Email: [email protected]